 3.1.4 The Independent Gas Transporter shall ensure that the IGTS Code contains provisions which give effect to paragraph 3.1.2.

-3.1.5 Where under TPD Section G5 a User makes a Capacity Revision Application, or a SPOR Review Process occurs, in respect of which (in accordance with TPD Section G1.22) the User communicates directly with the DN Operator, the DN Operator will notify the outcome to the Independent Gas Transporter.
+3.1.5 Where under TPD Annex B-3 a User makes a Capacity Revision Application, or a SPOR Review Process occurs, in respect of which (in accordance with TPD Section G1.6) the User communicates directly with the DN Operator, the DN Operator will notify the outcome to the Independent Gas Transporter.

 GENERAL TERMS